Learn to help people relieve pressure and anxiety—Ten Tips for Effective Listening

 6. Venting: Brace for this first layer.

-There are two main layers that you want to try and get through when listening: venting and searching.
+There are two main layers that you want to get through when listening: venting and searching.
 The first layer is all the stuff bottled up close to the surface: things they’ve been waiting to say.
 It often comes out quickly with stronger emotion.
 Do as little talking as possible.
 Let the person vent.
 Be encouraging through short feedback (e.g., “ Go on.”
 “I’m listening.”
 I’d like to hear more.”
 “That must be scary.”)
 Don’t be afraid of pauses.
 The person may need to collect thoughts, gather courage to go on, and take deep breaths.
 The pauses allow for this process.
 Do not take it personally even if part of the venting is directed towards you.
 There will be time later to sort out how you may or may not be part of the issue.
 You need to get to the next layer first.

 7. Searching: Dig deep for patience and empathy to go further in the second layer.